Siren Arts

 PERFORMANCE: August 1, 2024

-Erin’s work is constructed for on-site presentation, the stage, installations, video and photographs and presented in locations as varied as gardens, galleries, warehouses, gutted stores, boats, theaters, in windows and by the side of the road.
+Erin’s (she/her) work is constructed for on-site presentation, the stage, installations, video and photographs and presented in locations as varied as gardens, galleries, warehouses, gutted stores, boats, theaters, in windows and by the side of the road.
 She has been an Artist In Residence at Banff,Camargo Foundation, Movement Research, LMCC and PARSE NOLA.
 Her work has been featured in exhibitions and venues such as: The Smithsonian American Art Museum, Serpintine Slacker Gallery, The Speed Museum, The Bass Museum: Temporary / Contemporary Series, Rogaland Kunstsenter, Kusthaus Tacheles Nacht&Nebel Festival, Sharjah Biennial9, Indianapolis Museum of Art, LPR at the Knockdown Center, Danspace, and Queens Museum.

 “My work is driven by the body, its movements, its actions, its intelligence, and its relationship to its surroundings, the constructed, natural and social environment in which it is placed within.
 I often work site-specifically, where listening is a part of the shaping process.
 Places and people inspire me as well as the space where research intersects, physical experience and creative imagininging.
 My process is informed by theories and training in Butoh, improvisation and Qi Gong, in which elements correspond to body parts, organs, temperaments, life stages, sounds, and tastes; putting the body in direct relationship to nature’s directional, elemental, and seasonal cosmologies.
 The relationships between the tangible and intangible, history and myth, natural and constructed environments.